Encatch/Encatch_UI/README.md

 > (repeat step1) continue rebasing until all the conflict got resolved.

+>at any point of time you want to stop 🛑 the rebasing process.

+`git rebase --abort`

 _if no conflicts_ 😁

 > change remoteBranchName ex: feat/appointments